What is radiotherapy?

 Palliative radiotherapy for lung cancer

+Side effects might get worse after radiotherapy finishes.
 It can take 1 or 2 weeks after treatment before side effects start getting better.
-After this, most side effect usually slowly go away.
+After this, most side effects usually slowly go away.

 We have more information about the side effects of radiotherapy.